Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/control-cabinet.rst

 	:align: center

-In the standalone architecture, the MotoSuiveur servo-motor controller receives only inputs from the main hoist control panel, basically [⬆️ Up] and [⬇️ Down] and potentially analog and digital inputs from the MotoSuiveur sensors.
+In the standalone architecture, the MotoSuiveur controller receives only inputs from the main hoist control panel, basically [⬆️ Up] and [⬇️ Down] on terminal T2.

+Terminal block T4 is a set of digital outputs (relays) providing MotoSuiveur status information, as well as an enable signal for operation, enabling upward and downward movement signals.

+Terminal blocks T3, T5**, T6, T7 and T8 are analog and digital inputs for MotoSuiveur standalone system.

+* *T5 is not shown on picture below*

 On figure below is presented the architecture of the standalone MotoSuiveur Solution.

 .. figure:: ../../_img/generalViewConnectionsMS-MSCC.png